shakhyar/heart-check/README.md

 ## DataSet
-- The dataset is taken from UCI machine learning repository.
+- The dataset is taken from [UCI machine learning repository](https://archive.ics.uci.edu/ml/datasets/heart+Disease) .
 - A total of 4 different datasets have been combined to one dataframe.
 - The used Datasets can be found in the `etc/data`directory.
 - The data was really noisy, a lot of preprocessing still had to be done on a processed dataset.
 The preprocessing part can be found in the jupyter notebook inside the directory `etc/`
 - Few columns have been dropped, some of them were not much important, and few of them had a lot of missing values.

 ## Array Descriptions
 - The train and test arrays are 2D in shape.